Adroiti/docs-for-code-review-tools/RuboCop/Layout-IndentArray.md

 This cop checks the indentation of the first element in an array literal where the opening bracket and the first element are on separate lines.
-The other elements' indentations are handled by the AlignArray cop.

 By default, array literals that are arguments in a method call with parentheses, and where the opening square bracket of the array is on the